aschn/gnuplot-colorbrewer/README.md

      set palette negative
      splot cos(x) w pm3d

 Full example code and output is available for both line and palette modes.
-For example, to produce the output at <code>examples/qualitative_colored_lines.ps</code>, run the command
+For example, to produce the output at <code>examples/qualitative_colored_lines.ps</code>, run this in a shell:

      cd path/to/examples
      gnuplot qualitative_colored_lines.plt